webship/vdo/README.md

 [![Build Status](https://travis-ci.org/webship/vdo.svg?branch=8.x-1.x)](https://travis-ci.org/webship/vdo)
 # VDO

-**Visual do** helps Drupal 8 developers manage base code development work cycle for custom distributions/profiles on a local development, or servers.
+The Visual Distribution Operator (VDO) management system helps Drupal 8 distribution maintainers manage the base code and logic for the work cycle of development with number of workspaces for custom profiles, sub-profiles on local development machines or servers.

 Constructing your Linux development computer or servers with: